gottagofaster236/RewardsTheater/README.md

 - Free and open source.
 - Use your locally saved videos, no need to upload anything to the server.
 - Has a nice UI to edit channel point rewards right inside OBS!
-- Plays the videos natively in OBS without a browser source, so they won't lag.
+- Plays the videos natively in OBS without a browser source.
+This means better FPS and quality.
+- You can position videos conveniently inside OBS itself.
 - Reward redemptions can be put in a queue so that they don't play simultaneously.

 ![ui](readme_images/ui.png)